What vehicle do I

 When considering what type and

-size of accommodation trailer you want, some thought
+size of RV you need, some thought

 must be given to your tow vehicle.
 Will the vehicle you